Battle of the Bulge: Siege of Bastogne

 By 21 December the Germans had surrounded Bastogne, which was defended by the 101st Airborne Division, the all African American 969th Artillery Battalion, and Combat Command B of the 10th Armored Division.
 Conditions inside the perimeter were tough—most of the medical supplies and medical personnel had been captured.
 Food was scarce, and by 22 December artillery ammunition was restricted to 10 rounds per gun per day.
 The weather cleared the next day and supplies (primarily ammunition) were dropped over four of the next five days.

 Despite determined German attacks, the perimeter held.
-The German commander, Generalleutnant (Lt.
-Gen.) Heinrich Freiherr von Lüttwitz, requested Bastogne's surrender.
+The German commander, Lüttwitz, requested Bastogne's surrender.
 When Brig.
 Gen. Anthony McAuliffe, acting commander of the 101st, was told of the German demand to surrender, in frustration he responded, "Nuts!"
 After turning to other pressing issues, his staff reminded him that they should reply to the German demand.
 One officer, Lt.
 Col. Harry Kinnard, noted that McAuliffe's initial reply would be "tough to beat."
 Thus McAuliffe wrote on the paper, which was typed up and delivered to the Germans, the line he made famous and a morale booster to his troops: "NUTS!"
 That reply had to be explained, both to the Germans and to non-American Allies.